CreeperInContributionGraph/CreeperInContributionGraph/README.md

 ![CreeperContributionGraph.png](CreeperContributionGraph.png)

-Today marks the halfway point of this project!
+Yesterday marked the halfway point of this project!
 So far, there have been no mess-ups, though one close call.
 You may need to be in the correct timezone to view the contribution graph properly—I'm not sure if or how it accounts for timezones.